nautobot/nornir-nautobot/docs/task/task.md

 - Check for the `framework` and `network_driver`
 - Check for the `framework`'s default

-For completeness here is the referenced code as of SEP-2023.
+For completeness here is the referenced code as of September 2023.

 ```python
     if not kwargs.get("custom_dispatcher"):